leonard-thieu/leaderboards-service/README.md

 ## Overview

 **toofz Leaderboards Service** is a backend service that handles updating [Crypt of the NecroDancer](http://necrodancer.com/) leaderboards for [toofz API](https://api.toofz.com/).
-It runs as a service that polls [Steam Community Data](https://partner.steamgames.com/documentation/community_data) and Steam Client API at regular intervals to provide up-to-date data.
+It polls [Steam Community Data](https://partner.steamgames.com/documentation/community_data) and Steam Client API at regular intervals to provide up-to-date data.

 ---